 Inter-floor leakage is the second most popular complaint received by the Tribunal of Strata Management in Malaysia.
-Water leakage is exacerbated in strata-titled buildings because the owner of the parcel from which the leakage originates might not wilfully cause and suffer from the said leakage.
+Water leaks are exacerbated in strata-titled buildings because the owner of the parcel from which the leakage originates might not wilfully cause and suffer from said leakage.

 Inter-floor leakage is defined as “any evidence of dampness, moisture or water penetration in the ceiling and/or any furnishing materials attached to the ceiling that form parts of the interior of a parcel, common property or limited common property”.